carissalow/rapids/docs/index.md

 ## Users and Contributors

 ??? quote "Community Contributors"
-    Many thanks to our community contributions and the [whole team](../team):
+    Many thanks to the [whole team](./team) and our community contributions:

     - Agam Kumar (CMU)
     - Yasaman S. Sefidgar (University of Washington)